800-450-6118

 What to Look for in a Carpal Tunnel Keyboard

 If you're shopping for a carpal tunnel keyboard, look for some important features.
-There are several to choose from depending on your needs.
+There are many keyboards to choose from depending on your needs.
+But certain features are common to the best ones.

 But most people don’t need a carpal tunnel syndrome test to know that they have this disorder.
-There’s plenty of information available to tell you what the hallmark symptoms are: pain, numbness, tingling, and weakness in your hand and fingers.
+There’s plenty of information available to tell you what the hallmark symptoms are: pain, numbness, tingling, shooting electric shocks, burning, and weakness in your hand and fingers.

-Also, if your little finger is not affected, and most people have finger/palmar numbness or thumb pain.
+Also, your little finger is not affected.
+Most people have finger or hand numbness (particularly on the palm) or thumb pain.
 This usually is enough to verify you have carpal tunnel syndrome.

 It means you’re like five million Americans with this disorder right now.
 It's a widespread medical problem of the hand with no signs of letting up.

-If you work at a computer and keyboard a lot and if the bracing alone doesn't help, then you must ensure your workstation is not hurting your hands.
+Are you working at a computer and keyboard a lot but the night bracing doesn't help?
+Then you must ensure your workstation is not hurting your hands.
 Usually, poor posture is to blame.

 So be mindful of your posture.
-Make sure it's good while you work.
+Make sure it's proper while you work.
 Here are the major things to look for:

 • Be certain the desk chair is comfortable and of good quality so it allows you to sit upright and never slouch.